 2. Walk everywhere and take public transportation

 If walking is not possible, take public transportation instead of driving your vehicle.
-At any time, if you can take public transit or any shared transportation, it will be better for the environment because you are reducing the carbon footprint.
+At any time, if you can take part in any shared transportation, it will be better for the environment.

 - Less carbon footprint